 If $P$ is of dimension $p$ and $a \in h^m(P)$, then $(P, a, f)$ is a geometric cycle of \textit{degree} $p - m$.\end{defi}

-Take the free abelian group generated by all the geometric cycles and impose the following relation:

-Thus, we get a graded abelian group.
-In order to recover the usual homology we must impose two additional relations on geometric cycles: \begin{enumerate} \item (Bordism relation) We call two triples $(P,a,f)$ and $(P',a',f')$ bordant, if there is a geometric cycle $(W, b, g)$, such that $P\coprod (-P')\subset \partial W$ is a regularly embedded submanifold of codimension 0 which inherits the $h^*$-orientation of $W$.
+We want to consider two relations on the class of geometric cycles: \begin{enumerate} \item (Bordism relation) We call two triples $(P,a,f)$ and $(P',a',f')$ bordant if there is a geometric cycle $(W, b, g)$ such that $P\coprod (-P')\subset \partial W$ is a regularly embedded submanifold of codimension 0 which inherits the $h^*$--orientation of $W$.
 We require further that $b|_P = a, b|_{P'} = a'$,\, $g|_P = f$,\, $g|_{P'} = f'$ and $g(\partial W - P\coprod P')\subset A$.
-Two bordant cycles are defined to be equivalent. \item (Vector bundle modification) Let $(P, a, f)$ be a geometric cycle and consider a smooth $h^*$-oriented $d$-dimensional vector bundle $\pi\colon E\to P$, take the unit sphere bundle $S(E \oplus 1)$ of the Whitney sum of E with a copy of the trivial line bundle over $P$.
+Two bordant cycles are defined to be equivalent. \item (Vector bundle modification) Let $(P, a, f)$ be a geometric cycle and consider a smooth $h^*$--oriented $d$--dimensional vector bundle $\pi\co E\to P$, take the unit sphere bundle $S(E \oplus 1)$ of the Whitney sum of $E$ with a copy of the trivial line bundle over $P$.
 The bundle $S(E\oplus 1)$ admits a section s.
-By $s_!\colon h^*(P)\to h^{*+d}(S(E\oplus 1))$ we denote the Gysin morphism in cohomology associated to this section\footnote{This can, for example, be defined via Poincare duality.
+By $s_!\co h^*(P)\to h^{*+d}(S(E\oplus 1))$ we denote the Gysin morphism in cohomology associated to this section\footnote{This can, for example, be defined via Poincare duality.
 For other possibilites in the analogous case of homology, see the next section.}.
 We impose that \end{enumerate}

 We lay upon the group of cycles the equivalence relations generated by the relations 1 and 2.
-An equivalence class of geometric cycle is called a \textit{geometric class} and will be denoted by $[P, a, f]$.
-We define $gh_q(X,A)$ to be the abelian group of geometric classes of degree $q$. \begin{thm}[\cite{Jak}, Corollary 4.3] There is a natural isomorphism
+An equivalence class of geometric cycles is called a \textit{geometric class} and will be denoted by $[P, a, f]$.
+We define $gh_q(X,A)$ to be the abelian group of geometric classes of degree $q$, where addition is defined via disjoint union. \begin{thm}[\cite{jakob2000alternative}, Corollary 4.3] There is a natural isomorphism

 defined by

 where $[P]$ is the fundamental class of $(P,\partial P)$ and $h_*$ is the homology theory corresponding to the spectrum representing $h^*$.\end{thm}